 1 November 2023

-This bill would push the energy regulator Ofgem to change licence rules to better protect vulnerable electricity customers, create a fund to fix dangerous electrical faults for those customers, and require energy suppliers to tell vulnerable customers about services available through the Priority Services Register.
-It aims to make the electricity system safer and more supportive for people who need extra help.
+The Electricity Supply (Vulnerable Customers) Bill would require the regulator Ofgem to change licence rules to better protect vulnerable electricity customers.
+It would also create a fund to fix dangerous electrical faults for vulnerable customers and require energy suppliers to inform vulnerable customers about services available on the Priority Services Register, with other related provisions to support vulnerable households.

 Generated 21 February 2026